 Lastly, and this goes back to my point above about the long term ROI of content, is creating content that is evergreen.
 Evergreen just means the content will serve its purpose for a long time.

 There are two forms of evergreen: evergreen topic and evergreen content.

 A topic such as “current football stats” will likely be relevant for the rest of my life.
-The content on the page however, that may need to change daily to be relevant.
+The content on the page, however, may need to change daily to be relevant.
 This is an example of an evergreen topic with content that is NOT evergreen.